smattymatty/mathew-storm-site/philo_content/the-recursive-absurd.md

 Bernard Stiegler called this "systemic stupidity" - the structural outcome where automation decreases intelligence rather than enhancing it.
 GPS replaces spatial reasoning.
 Autocorrect replaces spelling.
 Algorithms replace cultural discovery.
 Each replacement seems helpful, but collectively they erode our capacity to think.
 The labyrinth doesn't just confuse us anymore; it replaces our ability to navigate at all.
 {~~}

 The algorithm doesn't hate us; that would require caring.
-It optimizes us with the same indifference the universe showed Camus, but this time we wrote the universe ourselves.
+It optimizes us with the same indifference the universe showed Camus, but this time we helped build the universe ourselves.
 Through recursive loops we no longer comprehend, we have become the boulder itself.

+An algorithm is indifferent to you the way a factory is indifferent to the pig on the assembly line: its internal logic is ruthlessly optimized toward a predetermined, non-negotiable goal.
+That goal (engagement, monetization, control) was not written by "us" in some collective act of creation.
+It was funded by venture capital and designed to serve a market.

+The incomprehensibility of these recursive loops is a feature, not a bug; it is an obfuscation that protects the system's core function from scrutiny.

 [→ Explore Techno-Absurdism in depth](/philo/techno-absurdism/)